-You might be reading something for a high school assignment, a novel or a technical in-depth summary of the current economic situation of the country, when suddenly, you realize that you’re just reading the words, but not really absorbing anything.
-In other words, you’re not comprehending the content in front of you!
+Perhaps you are reading something for a school assignment, a novel, or a technical summary of the country’s current economic situation when you suddenly realize that you are only reading the words, but you are not really absorbing anything.
+In other words, you do not understand the content in front of your eyes.

-You have likely experienced this countless times yourself, but have you ever thought about why it happens?
+You have probably experienced this yourself countless times, but have you ever thought about why this happens?

-Before we start, it’s important to note that the answer to this question, and most other questions related to the mind and the central nervous system (especially cognition), is not well understood by researchers.
-The underlying physiological processes responsible for these functions cannot be explained by one solid answer backed by concerted scientific (experimental) evidence.
+Before we begin, it is important to note that the answer to this question, and most other questions related to the mind and the central nervous system, especially cognition, is not well understood by researchers; the underlying physiological processes responsible for these functions cannot be explained by a solid answer backed up by concerted scientific experimental evidence.

-Here’s a fun fact: you may have certain beliefs that sound fairly intuitive, which may make you think that you know why your brain acts the way it does.
-However, in reality, it’s just one of the known flaws in human reasoning (this is called introspection illusion).
+Here’s a funny fact: You may have certain beliefs that sound pretty intuitive, which might make you think you know why your brain acts the way it does.

-Simply put, all of this means that we don’t really know why we end up ‘reading on auto-pilot’ without comprehending any of what we read.
-Thus, the following, in essence, is just logical speculation that attempts to answer the question.
+Simply put, all this means that we do not really know why we end up “reading on autopilot” without understanding any of what we are reading.
+So, this is essentially just logical speculation trying to answer the question.

-The “keep reading but the mind wanders off” effect is very common, or at least more common that you might think.
-If you think that you are one of the few who suffer from this, and that most well-read people don’t, then I have only one thing to tell you…
+The “keep reading, but the mind wanders off” effect is widespread, or at least more common than you might think.
+If you think that you are one of the few who suffer from this and that most well-read people don’t, then I have only one thing to tell you…

-In order for this to happen, it’s imperative that you be focused on the topic that you’re reading about.
-You should ‘do something’ with whatever it is you are reading and think about it, like visualizing a scene in your head, making a mental summary etc. These are the processes that are associated with working memory and can assist in the aforementioned forming of connections.
+For this to happen, you must focus on the subject you are reading about.
+You should “do something” with what you are reading and think about how, for example, to visualize a scene in your head, create a mental summary, etc. These are the processes associated with working memory and can help in the formation of connections mentioned above.

-Now, when you’re thinking about something other than what you are reading, then your working memory is occupied/ overloaded with other thoughts (e.g., when you are daydreaming).
-Consequently, you’re not able to make connections within your knowledge base, because you’re thinking about something else.
-So, you might have read a complete page, but your brain is unable to process it in any meaningful way.
+When you think about something other than reading, your working memory is busy / overloaded with other thoughts, such as daydreaming.
+As a result, you cannot make connections within your knowledge base because you are thinking about something else.
+So you may have read a full page, but your brain cannot process it in a meaningful way.

-The brain is constantly bombarded with so much information from the outside world that it’s a surprise that more people don’t have killer headaches from the information overload.
+The brain is constantly bombarded with so much information from the outside world that it is surprising that not more people have deadly headaches due to the flood of information.
 Fortunately, the human attentional system of the brain ensures that you only pay attention to the things you really need to.